epogrebnyak/haskell-intro/README.md

 ### Classes

-This repository holds session transcripts (as played in interpreter and saved scripts) by `class 1-7` closely following the topics above.
-Hoping to do some work on organisisng the classes for future reference.
+This repository holds session transcripts (as played in interpreter and saved scripts) by `class 1-7` closely following the [topics list](topics.md) above.
+Hoping to organise the classes for future reference.

 ### Follow-up